1. About senna

 What if I take too much?

-Taking an extra dose of senna by accident is unlikely to harm you.
+Taking an extra dose of senna is unlikely to harm you.

-You may get stomach pain and diarrhoea but this should ease off within a day or two.
+You may get stomach pain and diarrhoea but this should ease off within 1 or 2 days.

 If you're worried, talk to your doctor or a pharmacist.